meenadeviimuralikumar/mdmk/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am Meena, a 5th year PhD Candidate at the University of Washington, Seattle. \ My research focuses on how  UX and design practitioners work with Artifical Intelligence (AI) as well as studying collaborative and organizational aspects of developing AI models.
+I am Meena, a 5th year PhD Candidate at the University of Washington, Seattle.

+I study how  UX and design practitioners design with Artifical Intelligence (AI) as well as collaborative and organizational aspects of developing and applying AI models.

 I conduct empirical investigations and utilize design research methods (prototyping, design probes) to better understand and support work practices of AI design and development.
 {style="text-align: left;"}